 Updated information about the reopening after COVID-19 closure

-We are happy to announce that Disneyland Paris will reopen on the 15th of July 2020 after 4 months of closure due to COVID-19.
+We are happy to announce that Disneyland Paris will reopen on the 17th of June 2021 after the closure due to COVID-19.

 In order to welcome visitors in safe conditions, some enhanced health and safety measures have been taken, including cleaning procedures, physical distancing, hand sanitizing stations, and appropriate face masks to be worn by all.